DavidRW00/Programing-Exam--David/README.md

-In order to press the play button without errors and run til application in Unity, all gyroscope elements must be disabled and 3 packages are required.
+In order to press the play button without errors and run til application in Unity, 3 packages are required:

 Package Manager: